zalshawi/FocusBuddy/README.md

 ## Note

-This extension is still in active development.
-Feedback is welcome!
+This extension is currently in Beta.
+Your feedback is highly appreciated.